anushaporeddy030697/student_internship_management/README.md

 3-15-2023

 --> we have to work on the database in admin role, there is no data showing in the  database for the admin role.
+3-17-2023
+--> According to the client, that we need to override the admin functionality and need to get response for the new admin from postman.

 </a></p>